KevinDeBenedetti/portfolio-nuxt/content/fr/articles/deployer-app-vue-3-vite-github-actions-pages.en.md

 ---
-title: "Deploying Your Vue 3 Project with GitHub Actions & Pages"
+title: 'Deploying Your Vue 3 Project with GitHub Actions & Pages'
-description: "A tutorial to get started with deploying a Vue 3 project using GitHub"
+description: 'A tutorial to get started with deploying a Vue 3 project using GitHub'
 published: 2024/02/20
-slug: "deployer-app-vue-3-vite-github-actions-pages"
+slug: 'deployer-app-vue-3-vite-github-actions-pages'
-lang: "en"
+lang: 'en'
 sitemap:
   loc: /en/articles/deployer-app-vue-3-vite-github-actions-pages
   lastmod: 2024-02-20